 In June 2016, the FASB issued ASUNo.
-2016-13, Financial Instruments-Credit Losses (Topic 326):Measurement of Credit Losses on Financial Instruments, an amendment which modifies the measurement and recognition of credit losses for most financial assets and certain other instruments.
+2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, an amendment which modifies the measurement and recognition of credit losses for most financial assets and certain other instruments.
 The amendment updates the guidance for measuring and recording credit losses on financial assets measured at amortized cost by replacing the "incurred loss" model with an "expected loss" model.
 Accordingly, these financial assets will be presented at the net amount expected to be collected.
 The amendment also requires that credit losses related to available-for-sale debt securities be recorded as an allowance through net income rather than reducing the carrying amount under the current, other-than-temporary-impairment model.
 In November 2019, FASB issued ASU No. 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815) and Leases (Topic 842), which deferred the adoption deadline for smaller reporting companies to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early adoption is permitted, and entities are required to use a modified retrospective approach, with certain exceptions.
-The Company is currently assessing this standard and does not anticipate a material impact to its condensed consolidated financial statements and related disclosures.
+The Company adopted this standard on January 1, 2023 and noted no material impact on its condensed consolidated financial statements and related disclosures.